embassy-rs/embassy/tests/lpc55/README.md

 ## Cabling

-- The onboard SEGGER J-Link (debug header) must be connected to the host — `probe-rs` flashes and runs over it.
+- A debug probe on the SWD header must be connected to the host — `probe-rs` flashes and runs over it.
+The onboard LPC-LINK2 (CMSIS-DAP) and an external probe such as a SEGGER J-Link both work.
 - **P10** (USB0, full speed): host cable required by every test except `alloc` and `bus_raw`.
 - **P9** (USB1, high speed): same.
 - `usb_alloc` and `usb_bus_raw` need no host cable at all: neither ever brings the bus up.